 |Neurodegenerative Disease Clinic: Fellows will evaluate older adults who are referred for evaluation of memory loss and/or suspected dementia.
 Fellows will be exposed to a wide variety of conditions including mild cognitive impairment (MCI), Alzheimer’s disease, vascular dementia, frontotemporal dementia, and Parkinson’s disease dementia/Lewy Body Dementia.

-The typical caseload of adult fellows is 3 full days/6 half-day cases (or the equivalent) per week.
+The typical caseload of adult fellows is approximately 5 cases per week, with some psychometry support..
 Due to the variety of offerings, clinical opportunities range from 1-hour screenings for CNS tumors to 4-hour DBS surgery evaluations, to 6-hour epilepsy surgery evaluations.
 All fellows provide consultation to referral sources, feedback with patients and families, and where appropriate, participate in intervention planning and monitoring as part of their duties.

 Our program emphasizes the scientist-practitioner model, thus fellows are expected to be engaged in both clinical activity and research.
 The extent of involvement in research is tailored to each fellow’s interests and career goals, though within the two-year fellowship all fellows are expected at minimum to be involved in the development and preparation of at least one report suitable for publication based on their involvement in a research project under the guidance of one of the faculty.
 Fellow involvement in research may take several forms, depending on the interests of the fellow and faculty, available projects and data sets, as well as projects in development.